kleag/kleag.github.io/_news/2025-10-paper-accepted.md

 ---
-title: First-Author Paper accepted at Automation in Construction
+title: First-author paper accepted at Automation in Construction
 date: 2025-10-05 00:00:00 +0800
 ---